Lady Feodora Gleichen: Later life

 During World War I she abandoned her German titles, accepting demotion by the King to the style and rank of a marquess's daughter, by Royal Warrant of Precedence, pursuant to the King's dynastic reform of titles and names during establishment of the House of Windsor in 1917.

-Following an operation for appendicitis in 1922, she died at her apartment in St James's Palace.
-Shortly before her death, she was awarded the Légion d'honneur in 1922 and was later posthumously made the first woman member of the Royal British Society of Sculptors.
+Following an operation for appendicitis in 1922, she died at her apartment in St. James's Palace.
+Shortly before her death, she was awarded the Légion d'honneur in 1922 and was posthumously made the first woman member of the Royal British Society of Sculptors.
 The Society subsequently created an award in her name.

+Legacy

+Her youngest sister, Lady Helena, described her in her memoirs: "She was an irreparable loss to me in every way and her advice in my work had always been the greatest help and encouragement.
+Her vision was always clear in all matters belonging to others and she seldom made a mistake in giving advice when others came to her in difficulties; she was never offended when her advice was not taken and she had no petty meannesses.
+She had undying zeal and thoroughness in all she gave her mind to and was the most responsive person that ever existed, equally ready to enjoy anything with you, or, if you were out to fight, always equally ready to oblige.
+If you wanted an argument she would hurl herself in on the opposite side, without a moment’s hesitation and with the clearest reasons for doing so, made up on the spur of the moment.
+The most charming of companions, too, as she had the widest possible powers of perception and enjoyment.
+Her generous praise of others and her ability to make them feel that she appreciated them and their work or thought them worth listening to, drew the best out of people, and even the stupidest felt clever when talking to her.
+In her own work she was intensely prolific in ideas, her difficulty, she often said, was in eliminating, never in creating."